revezone/revezone/README.md

 ## Giving a Star
 Please give it a star if this repository is helpful to you.

-## Using ReveNote
+## Using Revezone
-* Online Version (Basic function): https://revenote.com
+* Online Version (Basic function): https://revezone.com
-* Desktop App Version (Full function): https://github.com/revenote/revenote/releases
+* Desktop App Version (Full function): https://github.com/revezone/revezone/releases

 ## Reporting a Issue
-ReveNote is currently in public beta stage.
-Please report a [issue](https://github.com/revenote/revenote/issues/new), if you have any suggestions or questions.
+Revezone is currently in public beta stage.
+Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.

 ## Features
 * Note: A Notion-like note-taking function.